noghabaei/CPMS-Online-Viewer/README.md

 #### **Schedule:**
 The Schedule page  displays the schedule of the construction site by changing the colour of the elements based on their state </br>
-Initially bim will be transparent white, as we move the schedule range inprogress elements will be showing using green colour, behind the schedule elements will be shown in red and completed elements will be opaque.
+Initially bim will be transparent white(0.4 transparency), as we move the schedule range inprogress elements will be shown in green colour, behind the schedule elements will be shown in red and completed elements will be opaque white.

 **tables.html Schedule viewer Code:**
 ```javascript